jvalentino/clothes-closet-ui/README.md

 ... all prior to the actual build.

-The production pipeline does the same, except using `nom run build`
+The production pipeline does the same, except using `npm run build`

 # One Time Setup